michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 20. So Ahab sent unto all the children of Israel, and gathered the prophets together unto mount Carmel.

 21. And Elijah came unto all the people, and said, How long halt ye between two opinions? if the Lord be God, follow him: but if Baal, then follow him.
-And the people answered him not a word.opinions: or, thoughts
+And the people answered him not a word.

 22. Then said Elijah unto the people, I, even I only, remain a prophet of the Lord; but Baal’s prophets are four hundred and fifty men.

 23. Let them therefore give us two bullocks; and let them choose one bullock for themselves, and cut it in pieces, and lay it on wood, and put no fire under: and I will dress the other bullock, and lay it on wood, and put no fire under:

 24. And call ye on the name of your gods, and I will call on the name of the Lord: and the God that answereth by fire, let him be God.
-And all the people answered and said, It is well spoken.It is…: Heb.
-The word is good
+And all the people answered and said, It is well spoken.

 25. And Elijah said unto the prophets of Baal, Choose you one bullock for yourselves, and dress it first; for ye are many; and call on the name of your gods, but put no fire under.

 26. And they took the bullock which was given them, and they dressed it, and called on the name of Baal from morning even until noon, saying, O Baal, hear us.
 But there was no voice, nor any that answered.
-And they leaped upon the altar which was made.hear: or, answeranswered: or, heardleaped…: or, leaped up and down at the altar
+And they leaped upon the altar which was made.

-27. And it came to pass at noon, that Elijah mocked them, and said, Cry aloud: for he is a god; either he is talking, or he is pursuing, or he is in a journey, or peradventure he sleepeth, and must be awaked.aloud: Heb. with a great voicehe is talking: or, he meditatethis pursuing: Heb. hath a pursuit
+27. And it came to pass at noon, that Elijah mocked them, and said, Cry aloud: for he is a god; either he is talking, or he is pursuing, or he is in a journey, or peradventure he sleepeth, and must be awaked.

-28. And they cried aloud, and cut themselves after their manner with knives and lancets, till the blood gushed out upon them.the blood…: Heb. poured out blood upon them
+28. And they cried aloud, and cut themselves after their manner with knives and lancets, till the blood gushed out upon them.

-29. And it came to pass, when midday was past, and they prophesied until the time of the offering of the evening sacrifice, that there was neither voice, nor any to answer, nor any that regarded.offering: Heb. ascendingthat regarded: Heb. attention
+29. And it came to pass, when midday was past, and they prophesied until the time of the offering of the evening sacrifice, that there was neither voice, nor any to answer, nor any that regarded.

 30. And Elijah said unto all the people, Come near unto me.
 And all the people came near unto him.
 And he repaired the altar of the Lord that was broken down.